Quantum-Software-Development/10-DataMining_MeanShift/README.md

 <br>

 This repository contains a detailed study and implementation of the Mean Shift clustering algorithm focusing on its average displacement mechanism.
 Mean Shift is an unsupervised learning algorithm widely used for discovering clusters in a dataset, especially when the number of clusters is unknown a priori.
-The algorithm finds high-density regions by iteratively shifting points towards the densest areas in the feature space.

 <br><br>